andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-verifying-a-receipt-signature-in-swift.md

 # Upcoming hurdles

-Wait, there&#8217;s more?
+Wait, there's more?
 In short, yes.
-We&#8217;ve made significant progress, but [there&#8217;s still more work to be done][10] if you want to fully validate a receipt for your app, or for an in-app purchase.
+We've made significant progress, but [there's still more work to be done][10] if you want to fully validate a receipt for your app, or for an in-app purchase.

 <a name="related" class="jump-target"></a>